coreydemarse/2webp/README.md

 2webp . --output=./output
 ```

-Convert to png for all images in current dir
+Convert all images in current dir to png
 ```bash
 2webp . --format=png
 ```